 The area to the right shows the current rainfall parameters being used.
 You can click on one of the buttons to the left to pick new settings using data from either FSR, FEH99, or FEH13.

-You can specify to simulate for the effects of climate change by specifying a percentage increase next to the sotrm return period.
+You can specify to simulate for the effects of climate change by specifying a percentage increase next to the storm return period.
 For example, you can specify to simulate a 100 year return period storm plus 40% climate change.

 Note: You can change the default list of storms that is shown by editing the DrainageStormReturnPeriods setting in the Tools->Options facility.